 Golden Globes to kick off 2018 award season: What to know about the show

-Stars will descend on the Beverly Hilton on Jan.
-7 for the 75th annual Golden Globes, the first in a string of award shows slated for early 2018.
+Stars will descend on the Beverly Hilton on Sunday night for the 75th annual Golden Globes, the first in a string of award shows slated for early 2018.

 The Globes, which was started by the nonprofit Hollywood Foreign Press Association and first held in 1944, will honor the best in film and television.
 Members of HFPA determine the presentation's winners.